There are now 2 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) major written assignment; (2) final examination; and (3) tutorial participation and contribution.
+Indicative assessments in this unit are as follows: (1) major written assignment; (2) final examination; and (3) tutorial participation and on-line activities.
 Further information is available in the unit outline.

 - Unit Coordinator(s)